sarithekanayake/wallester-idp-modules/README.md

   - Uses AWS managed instances to run the workloads
   - AWS Graviton instances (t4g.small) are using as it offer a balance of performance and cost-effectiveness
   - Amazon Linux 2023 ARM64 based AMI is used as Graviton instances runs on ARM64 platform
+  - Provision the worker nodes in private subnets.
   - Setup EKS cluster add-ons: kube-proxy, pod-identity, vpc-cni, core-dns, external-dns
   - Installs AWS Loadbalancer Controller.
 AWS LBC will handle the ALB creation and exposing the application to the outside.
   - Installs Kubernetes Cluster Autoscaler.
 AWS uses an Auto Scaling Group to manage the worker nodes.